Equilibrium (God Forbid album)

 Equilibrium is the sixth studio album by the American metal band God Forbid.
 The album was released on March 26, 2012, through Victory Records.
 This was the band’s final album before their split from 2013 to 2022, and their only album to feature rhythm guitarist Matt Wicklund.
+The song "Equilibrium" is featured as the official theme of TNA's PPV Turning Point 2012.